dbashford/mimosa/README.md

  The RequireJS optimizer has many [configuration options](http://requirejs.org/docs/optimization.html#options).
 Any of these options can be added directly to the `require` setting and Mimosa will include them in the optimization.

-## GZip

- All your static assets will be served up GZip-ed!  'nuff said.

 ## Live Reload

   The default application you are provided comes built with live reload included.
 Live Reload will immediately reload your web page any time an asset is compiled.
 So, for instance, if you change some LESS code, the instant it is compiled, and the compiled .css file is written to your `compiledDir`, your browser will update and your CSS updates will be displayed.

   To do this, the default application is built to include two extra libraries, including socket.io, to talk to the server and determine when to reload the page.
 If you wish to turn this off, and thereby not include the two extra files, go into the mimosa-config.coffee file and update `server.useReload` to false.
 These two extra files do not get wrapped up by RequireJS.

+## GZip

+ All your static assets will be served up GZip-ed!  'nuff said.

+## Cache Busting

+ No forcing a refresh to bypass caching issues.
+All JavaScript and CSS files are cache-busted.

 ## Roadmap